ztomasze/sdnd/Characters/Equipment/armor.md

 > **Example**
 > You are playing a theurge with light armor proficiency and -2 DEX.
 Unarmored, you have AC 8.
 Your light armor options are leather AC 9, studded AC 10, or padded AC 13.
 >
-> Your friend is playing a specialist with light armor proficiency and +3 DEX.
+> Your friend is playing an expert with light armor proficiency and +3 DEX.
 Her options are unarmored AC 13, leather AC 14, studded AC 14, or padded AC 13.

 ### slots